dfinity/portal/docs/references/ic-interface-spec.md

 This is atomic: If the response to this request is a `reject`, then this call had no effect.

 :::note
-Some canisters may not be able to make sense of callbacks after upgrades; these should be stopped first, to wait for all outstanding callbacks, or be uninstalled first, to prevent outstanding callbacks from being invoked.
+Some canisters may not be able to make sense of callbacks after upgrades; these should be stopped first, to wait for all outstanding callbacks that are not marked as deleted, or be uninstalled first, to prevent outstanding callbacks from being invoked (by marking the corresponding call contexts as deleted).
 It is expected that the canister admin (or their tooling) does that separately.
 :::

 The `wasm_module` field specifies the canister module to be installed.
 The system supports multiple encodings of the `wasm_module` field: